andrewlee8247/ccdr/README.md

 The project went through different stages of development which started from a planning phase, development phase, testing phase, and deployment phase.
 The MVP was developed over a ten week project plan.
 Weekly milestones were created in Jira, which was later used for starting weekly sprints, adding tasks, and tracking progress.
-The following provides a detailed explanation of the weekly goals that were setup and the process used to complete them.
+The following provides a detailed explanation of the weekly goals that were set up and the process used to complete them.

 #### Week One: Initial Planning
 The initial planning phase went through a process of deciding project goals, discovering which data will be used for